Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated excellent with residents typically located 151 meters from the nearest stop.
-Service frequency averages 98 trips per day across all routes, equating to approximately 28 weekly trips per stop.
+Residents enjoy excellent transport accessibility, with an average distance of 151 meters to the nearest transport stop.
+Service frequency is high, averaging 98 trips per day across all routes, which translates to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport